Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network

 \section{Conclusions}

-We proposed a novel collaborative nonstationry multivariate Gaussian process model (CNMGP).
-It jointly models input-dependent correlation, scale, and smoothness of outputs and it is amenable to doubly stochastic inference with a computation complexity independent of the size of inputs and outputs.
-Compared with the NMGP model in \cite{meng2019nonstationary}, our model provides a natural extension to missing data cases and succeeds in handling time-varying correlations under different scenarios.
-We also show that our model achieves better prediction performance than state-of-the-art models in synthetic experiments and real data experiments.
-Moreover, we provide a estimation of the correlation of outputs across input domains, as demonstrated in the ECoG experiment.
-In future, we will explore the CNMGP model with exogenous variables, which will better model the ECoG experiments, in which the animal was being presented with auditory stimuli, which drives the recorded neural activity.
+We propose a novel variational inference approach for structured Gaussian process regression network named variational structured Gaussian process regression network (VSGPRN).
+We introduce inducing variables and proposed structured variational distribution to reduce computational burden.
+Moverover, we perform exact marginalization of latent variables and construct tractable lower bound of log likelihood to allow it suitable for doubly stochastic inference.
+In our method, the computation complexity is independent of the size of inputs and outputs.
+Compared with the likelihood based inference for SGPRN model in \cite{meng2021nonstationary}, our model provides a natural extension to missing data cases and succeeds in handling time-varying correlations under different scenarios.
+We also show that VSGPRN achieves better imputation performance on missing data than state-of-the-art models in synthetic experiments and real-world data experiments.
+Moreover, we provide an estimation of the correlation of outputs across input domains, as demonstrated in the ECoG experiment.
+We find that as the distance between two channels increase the correlation decreases, which is in agreement with the known neurobiology.
+In the future, we will explore extending the VSGPRN model to incorporate the effects of exogenous variables, which will better model the ECoG experiments, in which the animal was being presented with auditory stimuli, which drives the recorded neural activity.